 The problem is not reporters, per se.
 It’s their model of reporting.
 The slow and methodical workings of the three branches of government – executive, legislative and judicial – don’t suit the demands of a 24/7 news cycle.
 So journalism has been turned into something that’s presented as news but isn’t.
-News outlets provide instant gratification in the form of insider information and political analysis.
+News outlets provide instant gratification in the form of insider information, political analysis and polls.
 Contributors share cloak room conversations like gossip.
 Legislative progress is framed in terms of winners and losers.
 To what end?
 What can the average viewer do with this information except satisfy a curiosity?
-What does this incessant political analysis accomplish except (mis)lead us furtget into the abyss?
+What does this incessant political analysis accomplish except (mis)lead us further into the abyss?

 Throughout Donald Trump’s tenure, Republican lawmakers reportedly made fun of him in private while praising him publicly (as though their refusal to admit the obvious meant it didn’t exist).
 Nevertheless, not once did I see a reporter confront one of these Republicans on the air for their hypocrisy.
 Nor did I see a single reporter ask Republican officials about Donald Trump’s obvious mental pathology.
 Under the guise of journalism, who were these commentators protecting except their own careers?
 This dereliction in reporting is perpetuated, I believe, because news programs have become political themselves.
 They’re afraid of being ostracized by their peers, losing viewers and ad revenue.